HardikMedhi/SQLEditor/README.md

 I hope this software meets your SQL needs!
 I will be updating the software with new features, so stay tuned!

-Version 1 - Completed on September 1, 2020.
+Version 1.0 - Completed on September 1, 2020.
+Version 1.2 - Completed on September 13, 2020.
+Please read the new features in the release page.

 Made by Hardik Medhi, an undergraduate student at REVA University, Bangalore.